karkman/physalia_metagenomics/Day3/README.md

 cp -r ~/Share/ASSEMBLY_METAFLYE/ ./
 ```

-Look at the log files from `metaFlye` that are inside this folder (`Sample03.metaflye.log.txt` and `Sample04.metaflye.log.txt`) and answer the questions below.
+Using `less`, look at the log files from `metaFlye` that are inside this folder (`Sample03.metaflye.log.txt` and `Sample04.metaflye.log.txt`) and answer the questions below.

 #### Questions about the assembly
 1. __How many contigs do we have in each assembly?__